 IRISH CHAMBER ORCHESTRA

-We continue to work with the extraordinary Hungarian conductor Gábor Tákacs Nagy (Principal Artistic Partner) and the multi-talented clarinettist and composer Jörg Widmann (Principal Guest Conductor/Artistic Partner), in presenting a combined vision with two very distinctive styles of programming.
-Gábor Tákacs Nagy (Principal Artistic Partner) opens a new book on Haydn and throughout the season, visits land-mark chapters covering the composer’s life and some of his most influential symphonies.
-Jörg Widmann (Principal Guest Conductor/Artistic Partner) continues his personal journey performing all the Mendelssohn symphonies alongside some of his most innovative compositions.
+Following a succession of illustrious Artistic Directors including Fionnuala Hunt, Nicholas McGegan and Anthony Marwood, the orchestra appointed two artistic partners – Hungarian conductor Gábor Tákacs Nagy (Principal Artistic Partner) and clarinettist/composer Jörg Widmann (Principal Guest Conductor/Artistic Partner).
+With different styles, Gábor Tákacs Nagy closes out his Haydn cycle which visited land-mark chapters in the composer’s life and some of his most influential symphonies.
+Jörg Widmann continues his personal journey performing all the Mendelssohn symphonies alongside some of his most innovative compositions.